NGaikwad99/CompTIASecPlus-Prep/All modules.md

 | ECC | 256 | n/a | Asymmetric |

 #### Tools
-* Trusted platform module (TPM) is a specialized chip that resides on a PC's motherboard.
+* **Trusted platform module (TPM)** is a specialized chip that resides on a PC's motherboard.
 It is designed to store cryptographic keys used for volume encryption and for facilitating a secure boot process.
 TPM is primarily used for securing data on a specific computer or device
-* Hardware security module (HSM) is a removable hardware unit that much like TPMs is designed to create, store and manage digital keys for digital signatures, authentication and other cryptographic functions.
-HSM is used =for securing data on a network or system-level.
+* **Hardware security module (HSM)** is a removable hardware unit that much like TPMs is designed to create, store and manage digital keys for digital signatures, authentication and other cryptographic functions.
+HSM is used for securing data on a network or system-level.
-* Key management systems offer centralized storage and managemnet of keys and certificates while enforcing policies. many cloud providers provide KMS as a service for their environments.
+* **Key management systems** offer centralized storage and managemnet of keys and certificates while enforcing policies. many cloud providers provide KMS as a service for their environments.
-* Secure enclave helps separate secret information such as cryptographic keys from the main CPU throughout their life cycle.
+* **Secure enclave** helps separate secret information such as cryptographic keys from the main CPU throughout their life cycle.
 Vendors include Apple, SGX, Google's Titan M and Samsung's TrustZone and Knox.

 #### Obfuscation
-* **Steganography** is the process of embedding sensitive information or secret messages in other media such as images, videos, audio files, etc. It can be used to hide messages in plain sight as the embedding results in neglible changes to the files.
-While steganography is known to be used for illicit purposes, it has some legitimate uses as well.
-For instance, steganography can be used for adding digital watermarks to art work.
-This information will only be known to the creator and can be used to identify any duplicates.
-OpenStego is a popular free tool used for steganography.
+* **Steganography** is the process of embedding sensitive information or secret messages in other media such as images, videos, audio files, etc.
+    * Can be used to hide messages in plain sight as the embedding results in neglible changes to the files.
+    * Has some legitimate uses as well.
+For instance, steganography can be used for adding digital watermarks to art work that help identify any duplicates.
+    * OpenStego is a popular free tool used for steganography.
 * **Tokenization** is used to substitute sensitive information with a randomly picked unique identifier that is stored in a lookup table.
 The lookup table must be placed in a secure location.
-The token does not have any mathematical connection to the original text.
 * **Data masking** replaces a part of sensitive information with symbols.
 For instance, the first 12 digits of credit card number are replaced with an * on a receipt.

 #### Hashing